joaopsys/NowStreaming/README.md

 NowStreaming
 ============

-Get instant notifications when your favorite streamers start streaming!
+Get instant notifications when your favorite streamers start streaming, and much more!

 Changelog